 The backup policies should ensure data at each employee’s desktop is backed up at regular intervals.

 And there you have it!
-Prepare your business to deal with this pandemic with best security practices for remote working.
+Prepare your business to deal with this pandemic with best practices for working remotely.